Crawford Alumni Center

 Varsity Building honors Black History Month with display dedicated to distinguished

 To celebrate Black History Month, the Crawford Alumni Center currently has on display an exhibit honoring many of Tech's African American alumni and faculty members.
 The display focuses on the black organizations that enhanced the student experience on campus, African Americans who were the first on campus (e.g. first student, first faculty member, first administrator, first student-athlete), alumni who achieved great success in their professional careers, and the faculty members who inspired students to become the alumni they are today.
 The display was curated by Whitney Cunningham, an English graduate student and graduate assistant in the Crawford Alumni Center.
 The Varsity Building is located at 705 N Dixie Ave and is open to the public Monday-Friday, 8:00 a.m. to 4:30 p.m.

-And on April 4, Multicultural Affairs will host the 2nd Annual Legacy Gala to benefit the Diversity Scholarship Initiative.
-This event will also serve to induct the 2020 Multicultural Affairs Hall of Distinguished Achievers Honoree.
+And on April 4, Intercultural Affairs will host the 2nd Annual Legacy Gala to benefit the Diversity Scholarship Initiative.
+This event will also serve to induct the 2020 Intercultural Affairs Hall of Distinguished Achievers Honoree.
 The Legacy Gala is part of Wings Up Weekend.

 Tech alumnus wins Grammy

 Craig Terry has performed with the world's leading singers and instrumentalists since he graduated from Tennessee Tech with a bachelor in music education in 1996, but nothing compares to winning a Grammy Award.
 Terry is one of five people who won the Best Classical Solo Vocal Album Grammy, his first nomination and win, during the 62nd annual Grammy Awards on Jan.
 26 in Los Angeles.